2017–18 UEFA Europa League qualifying: Matches

-Osijek won 2–0 on aggregate.

-Shkëndija won 4–2 on aggregate.

-Krasnodar won 5–2 on aggregate.

-Fenerbahçe won 3–2 on aggregate.

-Panathinaikos won 3–1 on aggregate.

-3–3 on aggregate.
-Skënderbeu won 4–2 on penalties.

-Austria Wien won 2–1 on aggregate.

-Dinamo Zagreb won 2–1 on aggregate.

-Athletic Bilbao won 4–1 on aggregate.

-PAOK won 3–1 on aggregate.

-4–4 on aggregate.
-Midtjylland won on away goals.

-Östersund won 3–1 on aggregate.

-2–2 on aggregate.
-Videoton won on away goals.

-Maccabi Tel Aviv won 2–0 on aggregate.

-2–2 on aggregate.
-Utrecht won on away goals.

-Milan won 3–0 on aggregate.

-Hajduk Split won 2–0 on aggregate.

-Rheindorf Altach won 4–2 on aggregate.

-Oleksandriya won 1–0 on aggregate.

-Everton won 2–0 on aggregate.

-Apollon Limassol won 3–2 on aggregate.

-Red Star Belgrade won 3–0 on aggregate.

-Marítimo won 2–0 on aggregate.

-Zenit Saint Petersburg won 2–1 on aggregate.

-Marseille won 4–2 on aggregate.

-Domžale won 2–1 on aggregate.

-AEK Larnaca won 3–1 on aggregate.

-Braga won 3–2 on aggregate.

-Sūduva Marijampolė won 4–1 on aggregate.

 Play-off round

 The draw for the play-off round was held on 4 August 2017, 13:00 CEST.

 Seeding

 A total of 44 teams played in the play-off round: the 29 winners of the third qualifying round, and the 15 losers of the 2017–18 UEFA Champions League third qualifying round.
 Prior to the draw the participating teams were placed in two groups with five seeded and five unseeded teams (groups 1–2) and two groups with six seeded and six unseeded teams (groups 3–4), depending on their UEFA club coefficient.
-(Note: The numbers for each team were pre-assigned by UEFA so that the draw could be held in one run for the groups with ten teams and another run for the groups with twelve teams.)
+Teams were pre-assigned numbers by UEFA so that the draw could be held in one run for the groups with ten teams and another run for the groups with twelve teams.